triplea-game/dice-server-js/README.md

 - `port`: The port node.js will listen on.
 Required.
 - `database`: Details about the database connection.
 Required.
    - `username`: Username to authenticate with the database.
 Default: `postgres`.
    - `password`: Password to authenticate with the database.
-Default ` `.
+Defaults to an empty String.
    - `host`: Hostname to connect to the database.
 Default `localhost`.
    - `port`: Port to connect to the database.
 Default `5432`.
    - `database`: Name of the database to use, this should be the database you created in the one-time setup.
 Default `dicedb`.